AmosNimos/change-directory-plus/README.md

 	exit cdp = q
 	Search file by full name or by the first character = f remove file = r
-	return to the home/user directory = c show/hide hidden directory = v
+	return to the home/user directory = t show/hide hidden directory = v
 	Rename files and directorys = y
 	copy path to selection = u